DOI-ONRR/doi-extractives-data/blog-site/src/pages/homepage-revamp-part-two/index.md

 ![Homepage data visualizations showing Revenue and Disbursements](./homepage-revenue-disbursements.jpg)

 Our three "innovation specialists" (design and development team members) are limited to four years in each of our respective positions, so one of our biggest priorities over that time is to create a sustainable workflow for content management on the site.
-Transforming our data update process is significant step in that direction, but one of the other advantages of Gatsby is its ability to pull in data from virtually any source, including databases and content management systems.
+Transforming our data-update workflow is a significant step in that direction, but one of the other advantages of Gatsby is its ability to pull in data from virtually any source, including databases and content management systems.
 The site will always need some level of developer support, but Gatsby's flexible architecture means we can start to look toward content management workflows that are practical for more of our team members.

 ### Modularity

 Perhaps React's rising popularity is due to its modularity in the form of React components.
 Our site features repeating instances of similar or identical patterns, so Gatsby's use of React was attractive to our team.

-For example, the `KeyStatsSection` references the `StackedBarChartLayout` component, passing it props:
+For example, the `KeyStatsSection` component references the `StackedBarChartLayout` component, passing it props:

 ```jsx
 		return (